qdevelopergithub/LAMP/docs/Deploy.md

 ## Sizing Considerations and Limitations

-Depending on what you're doing with Moodle you will want to configure your deployment appropriately.The defaults included produce a cluster that is inexpensive but probably too low spec to use beyond simple testing scenarios.
+Depending on what you're doing with Lamp you will want to configure your deployment appropriately.The defaults included produce a cluster that is inexpensive but probably too low spec to use beyond simple testing scenarios.
 This section includes an overview of how to size